Maclow42/CChess/README.md

 ## Alpha-Beta Algorithm Configuration

-You can customize the settings of the alpha-beta algorithm by modifying the `alpha_beta_config.h` configuration file.
+You can customize the settings of the alpha-beta algorithm by modifying the `minmax_config.h` configuration file.

 ## Contributions